 In the spirit of my last point, the ability to be a versatile marketer is an advantage.
 I’ve learned that there will not be one correct way to market everything.
 AdWords may be the most successful medium for most businesses, but some will yield more success from Bing Ads, Facebook Advertising, some display ads, and some search ads.
-There are also a wide-array of tools at our disposal to complete tasks and optimize results in the most efficient way possible.
-The solution is not universal and for some businesses it may take a mixture to yield those desired results.
+There is also a wide array of tools at our disposal to complete tasks and optimize results in the most efficient way possible.
+The solution is not universal and for some businesses, it may take a mixture to yield those desired results.
 So the lesson has been to be versatile, reach the customers from all angles and avenues to find what works best.

 One important thing that I have learned to do is ASK QUESTIONS.
 As I took my initial dive into paid search I found that there were lots of things that I could neither find on the internet nor just figure out myself in a timely manner.
 The most efficient solution included simply asking whether it be for help, advice, or just validation on the quality of my performance.
 Ultimately, it is better to do an exceptional job for your client and reduce the amount of risk taken rather than being prideful and costing your client money in the process.
 While practice may make perfect, I’d rather get it right the first time around.

 What Sounds Good in Theory, May Not Be in Practice

 There has been plenty of times that my choices in campaign settings or strategies in keyword/ad build-outs seemed to be winners for sure, but didn’t technically turn out that way.
 That is why it is increasingly important to avoid neglecting a campaign after its initial set-up.
 While you may have not made any errors in theory they can definitely play out in practice and turn good ideas into bad results in a blink of an eye.
 So while taking some calculated risks may yield success, I’ve learned to also keep a close watch on changes made to reduce the repercussions of those risks taken.
 That is what leads me to my final point.